anyscale/madewithml.github.io/docs/courses/mlops/pre-commit.md

 ...
 ```

-!!! note
-    Be sure to explore the many other [built-in hooks](https://github.com/pre-commit/pre-commit-hooks){:target="_blank"} because there are some really useful ones that we use in our project.
+> Be sure to explore the many other [built-in hooks](https://github.com/pre-commit/pre-commit-hooks){:target="_blank"} because there are some really useful ones that we use in our project.
 For example, `check-merge-conflict` to see if there are any lingering merge conflict strings or `detect-aws-credentials` if we accidently left our credentials exposed in a file, and so much more.

 And we can also exclude certain files from being processed by the hooks by using the optional *exclude* key.
 ```yaml